A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Modelling framework

 \subsection{Theoretical insights}

-The stationary equilibrium values of the system described in Eq. \eqref{eq:complete} can be computed through formal asymptotic analysis.
-Building upon the methods employed in Refs. \cite{lorenzipainter22,lorenzi21invasion,villa21modeling}, we introduce a small parameter $\epsilon$ and assume that
+The stationary equilibrium values of the system described in Eq. \eqref{eq:complete} in the spatially homogeneous case can be computed through formal asymptotic analysis.
+Building upon the methods employed in Refs. \cite{lorenzipainter22,lorenzi21invasion,villa21modeling}, we introduce a small parameter $\epsilon$ and assume that $D_y=\epsilon^2$.
 Furthermore, we use the time scaling $t\mapsto \frac{t}{\epsilon}$, which allows us to study the long-time behaviour of the system.
-The computations performed in Appendix \ref{app:theory} show that the equilibria with a persistent infection solve the system
+We then make for uninfected cells the real phase WKB ansatz \cite{barles90,evans89,fleming86}, as it is common in the Hamilton--Jacobi approach presented, for example, in \cite{diekmann05,lorz11,perthame2006transport,perthame08}